 HAYSTACK RESERVOIR: rainbow trout, brown trout, kokanee, largemouth bass, black crappie, bluegill

-HOOD RIVER: winter steelhead
+HOOD RIVER: summer steelhead

-HOSMER LAKE: Atlantic salmon, brook trout, rainbow trout, cutthroat
+HOSMER LAKE: brook, rainbow and cutthroat trout

+Fishing has been fair for kokanee, bass and bull trout.
 Anglers are reminded there are small numbers of spring Chinook and summer steelhead in Lake Billy Chinook as part of the reintroduction effort.
 Please release these fish unharmed.

 LAKE SIMTUSTUS: bull trout, rainbow trout, smallmouth bass

-LITTLE LAVA LAKE: rainbow trout, brook trout
+LAVA LAVE (SMALL): rainbow trout, brook trout

 LOST LAKE: rainbow trout, brown trout